lib-static/howto/howtos/generatingsite.md

 - If you make additional edits in your text editor, save all of your changes and refresh your website to see them

-### Step 6: Stop serving your website
+### Step 6: Close your programs or serve another website

-- To close your programs or serve another website, go back into your text editor and terminal, type `ctrl + c`, and hit `enter`
+- Navigate back to your text editor terminal and type `ctrl + c`